 Financial planning and investment management for your unique situation

-Financial planning for physicians and doctors is a specialized area of practice.
+Financial planning for nurses, technicians, dentists, physicians, and veterinary doctors is a specialized area of practice.
 It requires an in-depth understanding and knowledge of the unique financial challenges facing the healthcare industry.

 You may also need business planning for your practice, or you may need a combination of both personal and business planning.
-We work with physicians, veterinarians, dentists, nurses, executives, and other healthcare providers by helping them simplify the financial complexities of their lives, whatever their goals and career stage.
+We work with nurses, technicians, physicians, dentists, veterinarians, executives, and other healthcare providers by helping them simplify the financial complexities of their lives, whatever their goals and career stage.
 As your personal CFO, we partner with you to create a personalized plan that adapts with you as your life and career advance, or as your practice grows.

 A comprehensive financial plan that addresses your specific situation may include:

 As we apply our proprietary 3P Approach© to financial planning, we address all stages of a healthcare provider’s career, from its beginning, through mid-career challenges, retirement, and even exiting a practice.
 As your life unfolds, our 7 Pillars of Financial Success address each stage to help you secure the resources you need to leave a legacy and enjoy a comfortable retirement.
 With our experience in this niche market, we help physicians put their financial life together, so you can spend your time focusing on what matters most to them.

 We also offer additional information on related topics in our financial planning guides and through our blog articles.
 With a dedicated team of professionals, we are always available to answer your questions.
 Please let us know how we can be of service to you.

 When it comes to our money, humans are not exactly rational investors.
 In fact, there are six biases that can be harmful to investors and these detrimental biases can derail our ability to make the best possible decisions about building wealth.
 Often, clients do not realize their decisions are being negatively affected by these cognitive biases.
 Because of this, they warrant a deeper look.